MichielvNederpelt/TMD-ASSIGN-2/README.md

 This script will compare the predictions made by the classifier with the gold data.
 Also, it shows the an evaluation on the extraction of predicates and arguments (compared to the gold data) to detect if extracts these properly.

+- step 4: Run conll_to_json
+This script will split the sentences into a number of different dictionary representations in a to be created conll file depending on the number of predicates in the sentence.
+The sentence, per predicate, will show a dictionary with seqeunce of words, BIO-representation of tokens and predicate_sense as keys.
+To run on different files (than develop and train) adjust list at the bottom of the script and run.

 ## Description of predicate and argument extraction:

 First, the dataset (Universal proposition banks)  was preprocessed in such a way that all predicates and arguments were found.
 This was done by counting all the extra columns in our dataset, which denote an extra predicate.
 Then, the sentence was duplicated the same amount of times as the previous count.
 Each duplicated sentence focused on a seperate predicate and it's arguments.